sbaek21/Accessibility-AI-and-Video/README.md

 # Accessibility-AI-and-Video

 This project explores methods for enhancing educational accessibility by transforming lecture videos into structured, book-like formats.
-We use techniques in Computer Vision and Machine Learning — such as optical flow, scene segmentation, and CNN-based analysis to detect visual transitions and improve readability for all users, especially those with learning differences or limited access to multimedia content.
+We use techniques in Computer Vision and Machine Learning — such as optical flow, scene segmentation, masking, and CNN-based analysis to detect visual transitions and improve readability for all users, especially those with learning differences or limited access to multimedia content.